Search or browse our Science and Engineering facilities

 Science workshops

 Exceptional workshops with expert technicians to advise, design and make research and teaching equipment.
-Our services are available for the whole of the University of Bristol.
+Our services are available for staff and students across the whole of the University.
 We also offer modification and repair work.

 We are experienced in a variety of modern technical specialty processes, for example: